About Us

 Dr. Barbara Farrell is passionate about deprescribing – especially for frail older adults.
 As a pharmacist working in the Bruyère Geriatric Day Hospital since 1999, she sees many older people often taking more than 20 medications a day.
 Working closely with physicians, an interprofessional team and the patients and their families, she is able to help reduce or stop medications safely.
 More frequently than not, this helps patients feel better, be less confused, fatigued and dizzy.
 These experiences prompted Dr. Farrell to pursue research in the field of deprescribing and models that improve medication-related care for older people.

-Dr. Farrell is a Senior Investigator with the Bruyère Research Institute (BRI) and the CT Lamont Primary Health Care Research Centre, an Assistant Professor with the Department of Family Medicine, University of Ottawa, and an Adjunct Assistant Professor with the School of Pharmacy, University of Waterloo.
-She is also a member of the Ontario Pharmacy Evidence Network and is co-founder of the Canadian Deprescribing Network.
+Dr. Farrell is a Senior Investigator with the Bruyère Research Institute (BRI), an Assistant Professor with the Department of Family Medicine, University of Ottawa, and an Adjunct Assistant Professor with the School of Pharmacy, University of Waterloo.
+She is also a member of the Ontario Pharmacy Evidence Network and is co-founder of the Canadian Medication Appropriateness and Deprescribing Network.

 In 2011, Dr. Farrell was named the Canadian Pharmacist Association’s “Pharmacist of the Year” for her work in pharmacist education, patient-centred care and research.
 In 2018, she received the Ontario Pharmacists Association “Exceptional Achievement in Research and Academia” award, and in 2019, the CIHR Betty Havens Prize for Knowledge Translation in Aging.